The best enterprise CRM software for large and small businesses

 How to find the best CRM software provider for an organisation like yours

-The market for CRM software, like other areas of enterprise IT, is dominated by a few very large vendors.
+The market for enterprise CRM software, like other areas of enterprise IT, is dominated by a few very large vendors.
 Unusually, AWS and Google are nowhere to be seen; instead, the most popular CRM tools come from Microsoft (Microsoft Dynamics) and Salesforce (Salesforce CRM).
 As well as enjoying high awareness due to the size of their parent companies, a survey of UK IT leaders conducted by Delta highlighted a number of strengths for these products.
-Use the graph below to compare Microsoft and Salesforce against other significant CRM vendors, including Oracle, SAP, Hubspot, Zoho, Zendesk, SugarCRM and ServiceNow, in the areas that CIOs and other IT professionals told us were the most important for them when choosing new CRM software.
+Use the graph below to compare Microsoft and Salesforce against other significant enterprise CRM vendors, including Oracle, SAP, Hubspot, Zoho, Zendesk, SugarCRM and ServiceNow, in the areas that CIOs and other IT professionals told us were the most important for them when choosing new CRM software.

 Hover over vendor names to highlight them, or click them to add/remove them from the chart.

-In our survey, half of participants shared the opinion that Microsoft and Salesforce produce the best CRM software, and a third had taken them into production.
+In our survey, half of participants shared the opinion that Microsoft and Salesforce produce the best enterprise CRM applications, and a third had taken them into production.
 The scope of these products is a major strength, as they cover nearly every aspect of CRM and use partners to fill the gaps that they do not address directly.
 Other vendors, like SAP and Oracle, offer similar solutions, and the choice of tool often comes down to which will be a better fit for the business: Microsoft Dynamics for one that relies heavily on Microsoft tools, Oracle PeopleSoft/CRM On Demand/NetSuite for those with Oracle databases, and so on.

 Smaller vendors like Zoho, Zendesk, Hubspot and SugarCRM often show advantages over their larger competitors in cost and agility, and are thought to be among the best CRM systems for small businesses.
 The outlier here is ServiceNow, which does not consider itself a CRM vendor: its product, Customer Service Management, focuses on customer service and support functions like helpdesk, but because of the focus on customer communication many respondents treat it as a limited CRM service.

-As we can see, choosing the right CRM tool is a huge undertaking and one that has serious implications for your business in terms of time, money and security if you get it wrong.
+As we can see, choosing the right enterprise CRM tool is a huge undertaking and one that has serious implications for your business in terms of time, money and security if you get it wrong.
 Delta’s research into the CRM space provides an up-to-date snapshot of the shifting market, to help you to make the right decisions.
 By talking to hundreds of end users about their likes and dislikes concerning the major providers and their services, and the reasons for their opinions, we have built a comprehensive view of the UK market for CRM.

-The CRM software marketplace
+The enterprise CRM software marketplace

 CRM continues to grow, and is evolving to cover new areas like ERP.
 This should be no surprise in such a critical function, which touches nearly every part of an organisation.
 Customer relationship management is core to business activities, and CRM tools hold any and all information that deals with the customer, while ERP does the same for the product.
 It makes sense for the two to grow closer, and few IT leaders – a single-digit percentage – expect them to remain distinct solutions for much longer.

 Historically, a large proportion of companies began with CRM as an on-premise tool, shifting to the cloud as they dropped other legacy systems and realised the need for more customisation.
 Due to this, many modern CRM systems offer an upgrade path for cloud migration at a later date, to future-proof on-prem installations.
-All of the major CRM vendors offer cloud solutions, either hybrid – like Microsoft – or wholly – like Salesforce.
+All of the major enterprise CRM vendors offer cloud solutions, either hybrid – like Microsoft – or wholly – like Salesforce.
 Others, like SAP, offer both but have plans to migrate to full SaaS in the near future.

 Non-technical departments, often marketing or sales teams, frequently drive the process of procuring and specifying a CRM software system, and IT teams are finding that less involvement is needed as SaaS solutions grow in popularity.
 A head of IT in the health sector said, “IT gets involved whenever there is any element of hosting or support, which is less and less now because companies…don’t really want to have a core specialisation or core competency in IT… If they go for a host’s solution then the involvement of IT is very little.”